Lucene in 5 minutes

 We read the query from stdin, parse it and build a lucene Query out of it.

 Using the Query we create a Searcher to search the index.
-Then instantiate a TopScoreDocCollector to collect the top 10 scoring hits.
+Then a TopScoreDocCollector is instantiated to collect the top 10 scoring hits.

 IndexSearcher searcher = new IndexSearcher(reader);